 Located on Frederick Sound, Petersburg is a thriving fishing

 community with a strong Norwegian heritage.
-This charming village gives a relaxed atmosphere as you explore this authentic Alaskan town.
+This charming village offers a relaxed atmosphere while exploring an authentic Alaskan town.

 Petersburg Walking Tour - Complimentary Excursion